-- making its determination.
-Whitley Products, Inc. v.
-State Bd. of Tax Comm'rs, 70 N.E.2d 1113, 1118 (Ind.
-Tax Ct.
-1998). - d.
+- d.
 Petitioner contends the property should be assessed at \$1,700 for each year at issue.
 He claims that value is supported by one sale included in Respondent's exhibits.
 He generally attempted to compare the sale property to the subject property in terms of location and size, but did not explain how any differences may affect the values.
 Conclusory statements that a property is "similar" or "comparable" to another property are not sufficient.
 Long, 821 N.E.2d at 470.
 Additionally, one sale is generally insufficient to establish market value. - e.
-Petitioner complains that the 2013 petition is five years old.
-But, pursuant to Ind.
+Petitioner contends the appeal process is a slow and burdensome one and complains the 2013 petition is approximately five years old.
+However, pursuant to Ind.
 Code § 6-1.1-15-1(o), Petitioner had the right to appeal directly to the Board if the petition was not heard by the PTABOA within 180 days as required by Ind.
 Code § 6-1.1-15-1(k).
-Therefore, the lengthy appeal process was due, in part, to the Petitioner's own inaction. - f.
+Therefore, the lengthy appeal process was due, in part, to Petitioner's own inaction. - f.
+Petitioner failed to make a prima facie case for changing the assessment for either year.
 Where a petitioner has not supported its claim with probative evidence, the respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
-2003). - g.
-Petitioner failed to make a prima facie case for 2013.
-Because the 2014 assessed value did not increase, the burden-shifting provisions did not apply and he had the burden for that year as well and similarly failed to meet it.
-He also had the burden of proof for 2016 and once again failed to meet it.
+2003).